AndreiNedelcu/arduinoo/README.md

 In the next part of the `code` we define the function to calculate the distance that we want to measure with the **proximity sensor**.
 Within the code itself there are comments explaining each part more thoroughly.
-Later, we define the function that will allow the proximity sensor to measure a distance, first we ask it to be off, then we turn it on (for which it sends an **ultrasonic pulse**), and finally we turn it off.
+We then define the function that will allow the proximity sensor to measure the distance, first we ask it to be off, then we turn it on (for which it sends an **ultrasonic pulse**), and finally we turn it off.

     // Method that calculates the distance an object is located.